 The same is true of the city’s offerings that openly cater to or welcome gay, lesbian, transgender, bisexual, and questioning (LGBTQ) individuals, be they locals or visitors.
 These features can be slightly more niche than general-interest attractions and establishments.
 But there’s a key word there: slightly.
 Indy’s LGBTQ-friendly spots range from beat-laden martini bars to low-key java havens, unassuming sandwich shops to packed-house music venues.

 The cultural evolution in Indy, and in its Midwest sister cities and beyond, has it that many venues are no longer LGBTQ-exclusive, if ever they were.
 Instead, they’re integrated.
 In the past few years, locals and visitors alike adopted a “come as you are, and bring your best people” mentality.
 They don’t want to live in silos.
 They don’t crave segregation of backgrounds.
 This fusion finds that they simply relish good times.
 If you don't believe us, just ask OUT Magazine, who recently named Indy one the best places to travel in 2018.

 This desire people have to get dinner and drinks, entertainment and experiences, among people from myriad backgrounds - without even thinking about it - is reflected in the city’s venerable and burgeoning venues both.
 Indy denizens don’t hold it close to their chests anymore that the city’s culinary scene is booming.
-New eateries include Tinker Street on the border of Herron-Morton Place and Old Northside neighborhoods and Repeal (pictured) in Fletcher Place.
-Both draw a blend of patrons every night.
-They’ve come alongside relative dining-out institutions such as Bluebeard in Fletcher Place.
+New eateries include Tinker Street on the border of Herron-Morton Place and Old Northside neighborhoods, which draws a blend of patrons every night.
+They’ve come alongside relative dining-out institutions such as Bluebeard (picutred) in Fletcher Place.